ssolbak/medium-node-apps/README.md

 ## Is this style for me?

 Depends on the size of your app.
 If its small, just make a couple controllers/services.
-This comes with some complexity.
+This comes with some complexity so there are tradeoffs.

  - Is it a simple app?
  - Whats the Is it primarily data entry?
 Read only?